markdown-it/markdown-it/test/fixtures/commonmark/spec.txt

-2.  **Item starting with indented code.**  If a sequence of lines *Ls* constitute a sequence of blocks *Bs* starting with an indented code block, and *M* is a list marker of width *W* followed by one space, then the result of prepending *M* and the following space to the first line of *Ls*, and indenting subsequent lines of *Ls* by *W + 1* spaces, is a list item with *Bs* as its contents.
+2.  **Item starting with indented code.**  If a sequence of lines *Ls* constitute a sequence of blocks *Bs* starting with an indented code block, and *M* is a list marker of width *W* followed by one space of indentation, then the result of prepending *M* and the following space to the first line of *Ls*, and indenting subsequent lines of *Ls* by *W + 1* spaces, is a list item with *Bs* as its contents.
     If a line is empty, then it need not be indented.
 The type of the list item (bullet or ordered) is determined by the type of its list marker.
 If the list item is ordered, then it is also assigned a start number, based on the ordered list marker.

-An indented code block will have to be indented four spaces beyond the edge of the region where text will be included in the list item.
+An indented code block will have to be preceded by four spaces of indentation beyond the edge of the region where text will be included in the list item.
 In the following case that is 6 spaces:

 ```````````````````````````````` example